 The words of the godly are a life-giving fountain; the words of the wicked conceal violent intentions.
 Hatred stirs up quarrels, but love makes up for all offenses.
 Wise words come from the lips of people with understanding…

 If we could put our allotment of daily words into a balance how would they weigh out?
-On one side we would place our “wise” words and on the other side we would place our wicked, evil and even worthless words.
-Everyday we would weigh our words.
+On one side we would place our “wise” words and on the other side, we would place our wicked, evil, and even worthless words.
+Every day we would weigh our words.
 Where would the balance land?
 Do you think you say more wise things daily or worthless things?

 Think about all the worthless things we talk about in a day.
 Superficial conversations that mean little or nothing.
 But, let’s be honest, we can only talk about the things that we have knowledge of.
 Therefore, if all our conversations consist of superficial rhetoric then we have to admit that we are not “putting in” anything that is worthwhile into our brains to be able to talk about later.
-TV, music and movies continually wash over our brains, filling it with empty brain calories that offer nothing of lasting value to myself or others that I want to have a conversation with.
+TV, music, and movies continually wash over our brains, filling them with empty brain calories that offer nothing of lasting value to myself or others that I want to have a conversation with.